kronda/kronda/wordpress/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 3.0.6 =

+* Optimized bulk processor behaviour when navigating from one admin page to another.
+* Improved some explanatory texts.

+= 3.0.5 =

+* different bug fixes

+= 3.0.2 =

+* Progress bar improvements

+= 3.0.0 =

+* Major update
+* when validating the API Key on a multisite a message with instructions on how to add the API Key in wp-config.php is displayed
+* check when an optimized image cannot be saved and stop bulk processing (if running)
+* restore backup is not displayed when option is not activated
+* change image status in the Media Library ShortPixel Compression column imediately after the image is reduced, not only after reloading the page.
+Add spinner to the "Image waiting to be processed" status.
+* images with relative URLs are converted to absolute URL so they can be processed by the plugin
+* proper handling of images with non-standard latin chars inside
+* better average compression computation
+* rewritten handleImageUpload
+* removed MUST_HAVE_KEY
+* changed isProcessable
+* and others :)

+= 2.1.9 =

+* Check if the server address is localhost and warn when activating the API key.
+* Quota exceeded now displays a link to billing page

+= 2.1.8 =

+* improved texts/explanations for different sections
+* added extra option to convert CMYK to RGB for further size reduction
+* display credits for one time payments as well
+* API Key can also be configured in wp-config.php like this: define('SHORTPIXEL_API_KEY', 'YOUR_API_KEY'); Useful for multisite installations

 = 2.1.7 =
 * improved checking and reporting of firewall restriction on client side
 * optimized files are saved in the right location when dealing with WP Multisite
+* updated screenshots

 = 2.1.6 =